Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 A.3.2.2.
 The primary caregiver, cohabiting spouse or common-law partner

-The individual PCG of a beneficiary is the person who is eligible to receive the CCB for the beneficiary.
-The Canada Revenue Agency (CRA) calculates a PCG’s adjusted income using, in part, the net income reported on line 23600 of tax returns filed by the PCG.
+The PCG of a beneficiary is the person who is eligible to receive the CCB for the beneficiary.
+The CRA calculates a PCG's adjusted income using, in part, the net income reported on line 23600 of tax returns filed by the individual PCG.
 If applicable, it would also take into account the information of their cohabiting spouse or common-law partner.

-As of 2018, their cohabiting spouse or common-law partner, if applicable, may provide their information to request the CLB instead.
-The individual PCG’s adjusted income is used, in part, to validate eligibility for the CLB and the Additional CESG.
-An individual PCG must provide their name and SIN on the form ESDC SDE 0093 to request the CLB and the Additional CESG for beneficiaries under 18 years old.
-It is not required to request the CLB for an adult beneficiary.
+Since 2018, their cohabiting spouse or common-law partner, if applicable, may provide their information to request the CLB instead.
+The PCG's adjusted income is used, in part, to validate eligibility for the CLB and the Additional CESG.
+The PCG must provide their name and SIN on the form ESDC SDE 0093 to request the CLB and the Additional CESG for beneficiaries under 18 years old.
+It isn't required to request the CLB for an adult beneficiary.

-A beneficiary could have more than 1 individual PCG.
-For more information, refer to the shared custody question under heading A.3.3.8.
-Custodial parent/legal guardian and primary caregiver in this appendix.
+A beneficiary could have more than 1 PCG.
+For more information, refer to the shared custody question under section A.3.3.8.
+Custodial parent/legal guardian or the primary caregiver in this appendix.

 The public PCG of a beneficiary is the organization that is entitled to receive payments for the beneficiary under the Children's Special Allowances Act (CSAA).
 A public PCG must provide their business number (BN) to request the Additional CESG and the CLB.

 To request the CLB only, ESDC does not collect the PCG information on form ESDC SDE 0107.
-For more explanations regarding adult beneficiary CLB eligibility, please refer to heading A.3.3.20.
-How will an adult beneficiary’s eligibility for the CLB be determined.
+For more explanations regarding adult beneficiary CLB eligibility, refer to section A.3.3.17.
+How will an adult beneficiary's eligibility for the CLB be determined.

 PCG Type - Individual PCG: